nathanhoad/godot_dialogue_manager/docs/Example_Balloons.md

 ## Copying the example balloon

 There is a "Create copy of example dialogue balloon..." item in the _Project > Tools_ menu.
 When you click it you will be prompted to choose a directory to save the copied files into.
 From there, you can edit the new balloon to make it your own.

+The most common thing you might want to do is adjust the font and margin sizes and the simplest way to do that is to edit the `theme` that is attached to the `Balloon` panel in your new copy of the example balloon.

 ## My balloon